60 Second Lemon Law Assessment™

 Each time you bring your vehicle to an authorized dealer for the same problem and it is not resolved, that counts as one repair attempt.
 Here is what you should know:

-After meeting either threshold, you must send written notice to the manufacturer.
+After the third repair attempt or 25 days out of service, you must send written notice to the manufacturer to take advantage of the remedies under the state lemon law.
 This is a critical step.
-The manufacturer then has 5 business days to make a final repair attempt.
-If the problem persists after this final opportunity, you are entitled to a remedy.
+The manufacturer then has 5 business days to make a final repair attempt once the vehicle is delivered.
+If the problem persists after this final opportunity, you may be entitled to a state lemon law remedy.

 Many consumers make the mistake of continuing to go back to the dealer without ever formally notifying the manufacturer.
 This can delay your claim.
 An experienced Michigan lemon law attorney can handle this notice process correctly the first time.